BJMdotNET/pr1nc3/dates/2019/index.md

 ----

- - [**"Rapper Cardi B delivered a sharp but too-short show, with plenty of wisecracks -- The Bronx native became the first female rapper to fill a local arena at Target Center, and her performance convincingly showed why."**](http://www.startribune.com/rapper-cardi-b-s-short-minneapolis-set-still-a-big-deal-on-several-fronts/513303462/) by Nicole Neri in [Minneapolis Star Tribune](http://www.startribune.com/) on 27 July 2019 about I Would Die 4 U (song), Lizzo ([mirror](https://web.archive.org/web/*/http://www.startribune.com/rapper-cardi-b-s-short-minneapolis-set-still-a-big-deal-on-several-fronts/513303462/))
+ - [**"Rapper Cardi B delivered a sharp but too-short show, with plenty of wisecracks -- The Bronx native became the first female rapper to fill a local arena at Target Center, and her performance convincingly showed why."**](http://www.startribune.com/rapper-cardi-b-s-short-minneapolis-set-still-a-big-deal-on-several-fronts/513303462/) by Nicole Neri in [Minneapolis Star Tribune](http://www.startribune.com/) on 27 July 2019 about I Would Die 4 U (song), Lizzo, Super Bowl ([mirror](https://web.archive.org/web/*/http://www.startribune.com/rapper-cardi-b-s-short-minneapolis-set-still-a-big-deal-on-several-fronts/513303462/))

 ----